sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

 ### Validating the handler asset

-Once the handler is setup, it must be attached to a check to handle the event output (ex. `collect-metrics.sh`).
+Once the handler is setup, it must be attached to a check to handle the event output (ex. `collect-metrics`).

 {{< highlight shell >}}
-$ sensuctl check set-handlers collect-metrics.sh influx-db
+$ sensuctl check set-handlers collect-metrics influx-db
 {{< /highlight >}}

 You can verify that the handler has fetched/installed the asset, and executed the dependency by checking the